denis-stepanov/advent/README.md

 ![AdVent running 4 threads](https://user-images.githubusercontent.com/22733222/185672902-cde37f43-4aa4-4b34-8867-519ab6c3929d.png)

-Here a green bar is the jingle; the red bar is the time when the first hit was reported.
+Here a green bar is the jingle; the red line is the time when the first hit was reported.

 Observations: